better/jsonschema2db/README.md

 Example
 ---

 TO DO – see [test.py](https://github.com/better/jsonschema2db/blob/master/test/test.py) for now.

 Other
 ---

 * The code is tested with a full integration test running a Postgres server inside Docker.
+To run tests, run `docker build -t jsonschema2db . && docker run jsonschema2db`
 * Pull requests are very welcome.
 * This repo uses the [MIT license](https://github.com/better/jsonschema2db/blob/master/LICENSE).